Rudy Giuliani 'An Absolute Pig' For Stormy Daniels Insults, Michael Avenatti Says — Calls On Trump To Fire Him

 Donald Trump must fire his lawyer and spokesperson Rudy Giuliani immediately, after Giuliani made a string of derogatory remarks about adult film star Stormy Daniels on Wednesday, according to Daniels’ attorney Michael Avenatti, speaking in a CNN interview later the same day.

-In Giuliani’s remarks, made at a financial conference in Tel Aviv, Israel, and reported by The Inquisitr earlier, he said that the 39-year-old adult industry veteran Daniels is untrustworthy and has “no reputation” due to her profession.
+In Giuliani’s remarks, made at a financial conference in Tel Aviv, Israel, and reported by the Inquisitr earlier, he said that the 39-year-old adult industry veteran Daniels is untrustworthy and has “no reputation” due to her profession.

 Daniels has filed two lawsuits against Trump and, just on Wednesday, a third lawsuit against Trump’s personal “fixer” Michael Cohen, all stemming from the aftermath of what she says was a sexual encounter she had with Trump in 2006.
 But Giuliani in his remarks at the Globe Capital Markets conference said that he believed Daniels was lying about the encounter, and that she had “no degree of credibility” simply because she performs in pornographic videos, according to a CNN account.